Hamiltonian and double-bracket flow formulations of quantum measurements: Hamiltonian formulation of quantum measurements

 \section{Hamiltonian formulation of quantum measurements}

 Note that Eq.~\cref{eq:sme_ito} satisfies $\tr{d\rho_t} =d(\|\psi_t\|^2) = 0$, that is, the norm of the state is conserved throughout the entire evolution.
-In consequence, the system's state evolves unitarily, although stochastically, across the Hilbert space.
-This suggest that a Hamiltonian interpretation of the monitored dynamics~\cref{eq:sme_ito} should be possible.

-Hamiltonian formulations that reproduce the paths traced by a set of connected pure states were studied in the deterministic case in the context of the quantum brachistochrone problem~\cite{carliniTimeOptimalQuantumEvolution2006, huQuantumStateDriving2023} and counterdiabatic driving~\cite{alipour2020shortcuts}.
-In the stochastic case, a Hamiltonian formulation of the monitored dynamics is not feasible within the Itô picture, as non-Hermitian corrections to the dynamics prevent it from being expressed as a quantum Liouville equation \bal{ d\rho_t = -i[dH_t, \rho_t] } for some stochastic Hermitian generator process $dH_t$.
+As a consequence, the system's state evolves unitarily, although stochastically, across the Hilbert space.
+This suggests that a Hamiltonian interpretation of the monitored dynamics~\cref{eq:sme_ito} should be possible.
+However, such formulation is not feasible within the It\^o formulation of the dynamics; non-Hermitian corrections to the dynamics prevent it from being expressed as a quantum Liouville equation of the form \bal{ d\rho_t = -i[dH_t, \rho_t]\,, } for some stochastic Hermitian generator process $dH_t$.